robert17/iotf-rtd/docs/applications/libraries/python.rst

 ----------------------

 Device types can be used as templates for adding device information to devices as they are added to your organization.
-Applications can use the Internet of Things Foundation API to list, create, delete, view, or update device types in your organization.
+Applications can use the IoT Platform API to list, create, delete, view, or update device types in your organization.

-Refer to the Device Types section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ documentation for information about the list of query parameters, the request & response model, and http status codes.
+Refer to the Device Types section of the `IBM IoT Platform API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ documentation for information about the list of query parameters, the request & response model, and http status codes.

 Get all Device Types
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The ``getAllDeviceTypes()`` method can be used to retrieve all device types in your Internet of Things Foundation
+The ``getAllDeviceTypes()`` method can be used to retrieve all device types in your IoT Platform
 organization.
 The response contains parameters and application needs to retrieve the dictionary *results* from the
 response to get the array of devices returned.
 Other parameters in the response are required to make further call,
 for example, the *_bookmark* element can be used to page through results.
 Issue the first request without